25 Equal Opportunity, Affirmative Action, and Nondiscrimination

 V. Plan for Affirmative Action

 The affirmative action plan is designed to promote and ensure equal opportunity at MTSU.
 Its goal is to ensure additional efforts to recruit, employ, and promote qualified members of groups and persons formerly excluded, even where exclusion cannot be traced to particular discriminatory actions on the part of the employer.
 Further, it is the intent of the affirmative action plan to overcome the effects of systematic institutional forms of exclusion and discrimination, which in practice tend to perpetuate the status quo.
-This plan requires that MTSU determine the under-utilization of minorities and women, set goals and timetables for remedy of under-utilization of same, and describe plans and procedures for correcting said under-utilization of minorities and women.
-Minorities are defined for this purpose by the Department of Labor as Native American, Asian, Black or African American, Pacific Islander, or two (2) or more races.
-In addition, for data collection purposes, provision shall be made to report the number of respondents who are Hispanic or Latino.
+This plan requires that MTSU determine the under-utilization of individuals of color and women, set goals and timetables for remedy of under-utilization of same, and describe plans and procedures for correcting said under-utilization of underrepresented individuals (persons of color protected by law) and women.
+People of color are defined for this purpose by the Department of Labor as Black/African American, Hispanic/Latino, Asian/Pacific Islander, American Indian/Alaskan native and two (2) or more races.

-Under-utilization, for the purpose of this plan, is defined as "having fewer women or minorities in a particular job than would reasonably be expected by their availability."
+Under-utilization, for the purpose of this plan, is defined as "having fewer women or people of color in a particular job than would reasonably be expected by their availability."
 Goals will be established considering availability and the results of the utilization analysis.
-The University shall adopt the straight parity or any difference measure in compliance with regulations of the Office of Federal Contract Compliance Programs (OFCCP).
+The University shall adopt the whole person measure in compliance with regulations of the Office of Federal Contract Compliance Programs (OFCCP).
 Specifically, percentage goals will be established by EEO-6 category and job group.
 Goals and objectives by organizational unit shall be established to correct identifiable deficiencies.
 Goals by organizational unit shall refer to action-oriented efforts rather than percentage goals.
 Where problem areas are identified by organizational units, the affirmative action plan shall include a description of the efforts which the University has taken or will take to correct those problem areas in accordance with OFCCP requirement 41 CFR 60-2.13(d).

-Under-representation, for purposes of this plan, is defined as having fewer minorities or females in a particular section of the contractor’s work force, (i.e., department, job title, etc.) than would be expected in terms of their overall representation in the contractor’s work force or relevant sector of that work force.
+Under-representation, for purposes of this plan, is defined as having fewer individuals of color or females in a particular section of the contractor’s work force, (i.e., department, job title, etc.) than would be expected in terms of their overall representation in the contractor’s work force or relevant sector of that work force.

 A. An analysis of the utilization of minorities and women will be performed.
 This analysis will include, but not be limited to, the following: